 Call 561-272-0800

-Behavioral Addiction Definition, Risk Factors, Types and Treatment Options
+Behavioral Addiction Definition, Signs, Risk Factors, Types and Treatment Options

 Behavioral addiction refers to patterns of behavior that become excessive, leading to negative consequences in various areas of life.
-Symptoms of behavioral addiction can include an inability to control the behavior, preoccupation with engaging in the behavior, and continued engagement despite adverse effects.
+You’re not alone in struggling with these patterns; it’s okay to seek help when you need it.

 What is a Behavioral Addiction?

-Behavioral addiction can result in functional impairments in various domains of life and shares similarities with substance addiction.
+Behavioral addiction results in functional impairments in various domains of life and shares similarities with substance addiction.
 Treatment typically involves psychotherapy and psychopharmacotherapy, with preventive measures focusing on education, awareness programs, and monitoring potentially addictive behaviors.

 What Are the Signs and Symptoms of A Behavioral Addiction?